neaspec designs, manufactures and distributes advanced nanoscale optical imaging & spectroscopy microscopes.

 - neaspec develops together with a commercial laser manufacturer THz-neaSNOM, a ready-to-use setup that combines THz-TDS with the neaSNOM microscope

-- neaspec announces cryo-neaSNOM – the first system of it’s kind to enable near-field imaging & spectroscopy at cryogenic temperatures
+- neaspec announces cryo-neaSNOM – the first system of it’s kind to enable and revolutionize near-field imaging & spectroscopy at cryogenic temperatures <10 Kelvin

-neaspec is rapidly expanding globally and serves many researchers and scientists in high-regarded research labs on 4 continents.
+neaspec is rapidly expanding globally and serves leading researchers and scientists in highly-regarded research labs around the globe.
 The unique expertise of our engineers guarantees not only the top performance of our microscope-systems, but also a professional service including on-site training and personalized customer support.

 We will continue to deliver ground-breaking innovations for nanoscale optical imaging & spectroscopy to serve customer needs around the world.